China June HSBC services PMI hits 15-month high of 53.1

-BEIJING, July 3 (Reuters) - China’s service sector activity expanded at the fastest pace in 15 months in June, a private survey showed on Thursday, reinforcing signs that the broader economy is stabilising.
+BEIJING (Reuters) - China’s service sector activity expanded at the fastest pace in 15 months in June, a private survey showed on Thursday, reinforcing signs that the broader economy is stabilizing.

 The services purchasing managers’ index (PMI)compiled by HSBC/Markit rebounded to 53.1 in June from 50.7 in May, well above the 50-point level demarcating expansion from contraction.